What Is Keto Diet?

 Nuts and seeds are low-carb, high-fat, and incredibly healthy.
-They are also rich in fiber.
+They are also rich in fibre.

-The health benefits of nuts and seeds include healthy aging and reduced risk of heart disease.
+The health benefits of nuts and seeds include healthy ageing and a reduced risk of heart disease.

 10. Plain Yoghurt

-Plain yogurt is low in carbs but rich in protein.
+Plain yoghurt is low in carbs but rich in protein.

-Yogurt makes one feel full for longer.
-Plain Greek yogurt is also a healthy Keto diet snack.
+Yoghurt makes one feel full for longer.
+Plain Greek yoghurt is also a healthy Keto diet snack.

-Berries are a saving grace for keto diet.
-Unlike other fruits, they are low on sugar and rich in fiber.
+Berries are a saving grace for the keto diet.
+Unlike other fruits, they are low on sugar and rich in fibre.

 12. Butter and cream